-To qualify for the reimbursement, members must visit an eligible facility 50 times within six months – about twice per week.
 An eligible facility is one that houses exercise equipment for the purpose of physical activity.
 It’s not limited to gyms, either.
-Yoga, spinning, boxing classes and more all count.
+Yoga, spinning, boxing classes, and more all count.

 Spath said the benefit might “seem too good to be true, but it’s perfect for anyone who’s on a fixed income or just wants to save money.”